ansible/ansible/docs/docsite/rst/dev_guide/debugging.rst

     module is used in a playbook then you may need to use this information instead of relying on test-module.

-Starting with Ansible-2.1.0, AnsibleModule-based modules are put together as a zip file consisting of the module file and the various python module boilerplate inside of a wrapper script instead of as a single file with all of the code concatenated together.
+Starting with Ansible 2.1, AnsibleModule-based modules are put together as a zip file consisting of the module file and the various python module boilerplate inside of a wrapper script instead of as a single file with all of the code concatenated together.
 Without some help, this can be harder to